HOW DO I CONVERT MY VAN INTO

-Welcome to the conversion guide!
-Here you will discover the process of converting your empty panel van into your dream camper!
+Welcome to our conversion guide.
+Here you will discover the process of converting your empty panel van into your dream camper.

-Before starting your conversion make sure you are aware of your limits, electrics and gas are two jobs that should be undertaken by professionals and will need signing off before use.
+Before starting your conversion, make sure you are aware of your limits; electrics and gas are two jobs that should be undertaken by professionals and will need signing off

 Planning stages will always differ, however, this stage can be as detailed or as brief as you want it to be.
 There are four key questions we always ask customers when planning their conversions.

 1. How many people will be sleeping in the van?

 This space in a van needs to be considered.
 If there are more than two people staying in the van you might need to think about adding space such as a pop-top or awning.

 2. Where do you plan on doing your cooking?